Norwegian campaign: German plans

 Already in low-priority planning for months, Operation Weserübung found a new sense of urgency after the Altmark incident.
-The goals of the invasion were to secure the port of Narvik and the Leads for ore transport, and to control the country to prevent collaboration with the Allies.
+The goals of the invasion were to secure the port of Narvik and the coastal waterways for ore transport, and to control the country to prevent collaboration with the Allies.
 It was to be presented as an armed protection of Norway's neutrality.

 One subject debated by German strategists was the occupation of Denmark.
 Denmark was considered vital because its location facilitated greater air and naval control of the area.
 While some wanted to simply pressure Denmark to acquiesce, it was eventually determined that it would be safer for the operation if Denmark were captured by force.

 Another matter that caused additional reworking of the plan was Fall Gelb, the proposed invasion of northern France and the Low Countries, which would require the bulk of German forces.
 Because some forces were needed for both invasions, Weserübung could not occur at the same time as Gelb, and because the nights, which provided vital cover for the naval forces, were shortening as spring approached, it therefore had to be sooner.
 Eventually, on 2 April, the Germans set 9 April as the day of the invasion (Wesertag), and 04:15 (Norwegian time) as the hour of the landings (Weserzeit).

 In Norway, the German plan called for the capture of six primary targets by amphibious landings: Oslo, Kristiansand, Egersund, Bergen, Trondheim and Narvik.
-Additionally, supporting Fallschirmjäger (paratroops) were to capture other key locations, such as airfields at Fornebu outside of Oslo and Sola outside of Stavanger.
+Additionally, supporting Fallschirmjäger (paratroops) were to capture other key locations, such as airfields at Fornebu outside Oslo and Sola outside Stavanger.
 The plan was designed to quickly overwhelm the Norwegian defenders and occupy these vital areas before any form of organized resistance could be mounted.
 The following forces were thus organized: